- Architects: Tadao Ando Architect & Associates

-The Chapel consists of a rectangular volume of three cubes that are punctured by a wall at a fifteen degree angle that never actually touches the other walls or ceiling of the chapel.
-Circulation into the space is controlled by the angled wall.
-Upon entering the chapel the wall is immediately encountered and forces a left turn into an interstitial space.
+The Chapel consists of a rectangular volume of three cubes that are punctured by a wall at a fifteen-degree angle that never actually touches the other walls or ceiling of the chapel.
+Circulation into space is controlled by the angled wall.
+Upon entering the chapel the wall is immediately encountered and forces a left turn into interstitial space.
 A tall threshold is cut into the wall allowing a right turn into the main chapel space.

 The purpose of the manipulation of the circulation sequence is realized as one passes through the wall.
-At this particular point one pivots around as they become totally aligned with the crucifix of light at the opposite end of the chapel.
-By keeping the amount of openings to a minimum, the power of the light eminating from the crucifix is intensified.
+At this particular point, one pivots around as they become totally aligned with the crucifix of light at the opposite end of the chapel.
+By keeping the number of openings to a minimum, the power of the light emanating from the crucifix is intensified.

 The reinforced concrete volume is void of any and all ornament that is not part of the construction process.
 The seams and joints of the concrete are built with precision and care by master Japanese carpenters, along with Ando, that have worked to create an immaculately smooth surface and accurately aligned joints.
 So much so, that the seams of the concrete formwork align perfectly with the crosses extrusion on the east side of the church.

-The Sunday School addition is intended to compliment the chapel.
+The Sunday School addition is intended to complement the chapel.
 Functionally it serves as a support space consisting of a gathering area, kitchen, office, and storage.
 Compared to the chapel, this building is less symbolic and stresses a home-like character.
-Like the chapel it is a rectangular volume penetrated by a freestanding wall.
+Like the chapel, it is a rectangular volume penetrated by a freestanding wall.
 The overall similarity in form creates a strong tension between the two buildings.